Why Guaranteed German Pension Products Just Aren’t Worth It

 How they tell you guaranteed pension products work

 Investors in this product can choose to have a guaranteed annual minimum return or an index option with participation in either the Euro Stoxx 50 or the S&P 500 index.
-The latter has your uptick capped at about 2 % for each month and in return, your nominal investment is guaranteed never to drop.
-Note that you won't get any dividends if you choose index participation, as dividends are not reflected in the index.
-Note also that the guarantees are before cost: so, after cost, your investment may decline.
+The latter has your uptick capped at about 2 % for each month, and, in return, your nominal investment is guaranteed never to drop.
+Note that you won't get any dividends if you select index participation, as dividends are not reflected in the index.
+Note also that the guarantees are before cost, so after cost, your investment may decline.
 Allianz does guarantee that your total loss after cost is not more than 10 %, but this guarantee only applies at the start of your pension.

 How guaranteed pension products really work

 The product involves the annual purchasing of a so-called 'put option' on your chosen stock index, with a one-year maturity period.
-I.e., this option gives Allianz the right to sell the investment in the index at the prevailing price for the duration of one year.
-This serves as protection of the investment but will cost you a sizable part of your assets, currently about 8 %.
+This option gives Allianz the right to sell the investment in the index at the prevailing price for a duration of one year.
+This protects the investment but will cost you a sizable part of your assets, currently about 8 %.

-To offset this Allianz sells monthly call options, which are valid for one month, that can be exercised when about 2 % above the prevailing price.
-I.e., Allianz gives away the right to benefit from a gain of over 2 %.
-This is what they call the cap, and Allianz in turn caps the maximum monthly gain you can get from their investment.
-These call options can be sold for say 0,67 % each.
-Over 12 months that yields 8 %.
-On balance this strategy is therefore about cost neutral: the cost of the put is offset by the gains of the calls.² As long as the calls can be sold "out of the money" (i.e., with a strike price above the prevailing stock price) there is some gain to be made from this strategy.
+To offset this, Allianz sells monthly call options, which are valid for one month and can be exercised when about 2 % above the prevailing price.
+For example, Allianz gives away the right to benefit from a gain of over 2 %.
+This is what they call the cap, and Allianz, in turn, caps the maximum monthly gain you can get from their investment.
+These call options can be sold for, say, 0,67 % each.
+Over 12 months, that yields 8 %.
+On balance, this strategy is, therefore, about cost neutral: the cost of the put is offset by the gains of the calls.² As long as the calls can be sold “out of the money” (i.e., with a strike price above the prevailing stock price), there is some gain to be made from this strategy.

 In addition, Allianz offers as an option an annual minimum guaranteed return, currently about 1,9 % (before cost).
-How they finance this is unclear.
-Possibly from the profits made with clients implementing the Index participation option.
+How they finance this is unclear, possibly from the profits made by clients implementing the Index participation option.

 The cost and how it eats up your returns